-With the Amex Blue Business Plus card, you’ll earn 2x Membership Rewards points for every $1 your business spends throughout the year (up to $50,000) and receive great purchase protections and free employee cards, all for no annual fee.
+With the Amex Blue Business Plus card, you’ll earn 2x Membership Rewards points on everyday business purchases throughout the year (up to $50,000; 1x thereafter) and receive great purchase protections and free employee cards, all for no annual fee.

 The simple and straightforward earning structure makes it a great fit for those looking to earn flexible rewards, without having to fixate on which purchases earn the most points.

 Let’s take look at all that the Amex Blue Business Plus card has to offer.